Clean Energy Explained

 Renewable energy, also called "green" energy, refers to energy that comes from natural resources, such as wind, solar, and water.
 All renewable resources are considered "clean," though there is some debate over the impact of large-scale hydroelectric dams and wind farms on local wildlife.

 Capacity is the ability to generate a significant share of the energy supply and meet additional demand as demand fluctuates.
-Fossil fuels and nuclear supply 83% of the U.S. energy needs.
-Significant investment in infrastructure and storage technology are needed before renewables are able to replace the supply provided by fossil fuels.
+Fossil fuels and nuclear supply 86.6% of the U.S. energy needs.
+Significant investment in infrastructure and storage technology is needed before renewables are able to replace the supply provided by fossil fuels.

 Sustainable energy refers to energy sources that will not be depleted for the foreseeable future.
 All sources of renewable energy are considered sustainable.
 While nuclear energy is not always considered renewable, it is widely considered sustainable due to its lack of pollution and abundant supply.